- full name

 As lead scientist for one of the Marine Megafauna Foundation’s flagship research programs, Andrea travels the globe researching manta rays full-time.
 Her travels have taken her from Ecuador to Egypt and seemingly everywhere in-between.
 Over the last five years alone Andrea has traveled to over a dozen countries on five continents as a part of her ”Ray of Hope” research expeditions.
 Having amassed some of the largest photographic databases and genetic libraries of manta rays in the world, she and her collaborators aim to develop robust research programs on these poorly understood rays.
-Over a decade since she began her work in Africa, Andrea continues to examine aspects of their biology, reproductive ecology, habitat use, migrations and social behaviour.
+A decade and a half since she began her work in Africa, Andrea continues to examine aspects of their biology, reproductive ecology, habitat use, migrations and social behaviour.
 Aside from dramatically increasing the level of knowledge on manta rays themselves, Andrea’s discovery of a new giant species of manta ray in 2008 was one of the largest new species to have been described by any scientist in the last 50 years.
 She is currently working towards the description of a third Manta species.
 Using her extensive travels to uncover anthropogenic threats to manta rays and expose unsustainable fisheries for them, Andrea remains deeply committed to developing better management strategies for regional populations of these rays and their critical habitats.

 Learning to SCUBA dive at a young age, Andrea was certified at the age of twelve.
 Thousands of dives later Andrea dives for both pleasure and her profession, as one of the leading marine field biologists in southern Africa.
 During her 24-year dive career Andrea has traveled to the ends of the globe both as a scientist, researching sharks and rays, and also as a professional underwater photographer.
 She fell in love with photography at an early age when she was taken under the wing of marine cinematographer Tom Campbell.
 Years of mentoring deepened her appreciation of photography and prompted a lifelong affair with the art.
 Also early in her career Andrea began exploring the world of technical diving and found it to be useful for both research and photography.
 Throughout the years she has used her technical diving background to push the limits of her research in an effort to survey new habitats and remote locations.